aaserwaa/Titanic-Passenger-Survival-Prediction-/README.md

 # Titanic-Passenger-Survival-Prediction-
-This is a machine learning model that predicts which passengers onboard the Titanic that were likely to survive
+This is a machine learning model that predicts which passengers onboard the Titanic were likely to survive